-Based on the contents of the report the following key environmental issues were identified which need to be addressed in the EIA report:
+Based on the contents of the report the following key environmental issues were identified, which were addressed in this EIA report: (Note the pre-mitigation impact rating is included here)

-- Impacts during construction phase: - Direct habitat destruction (- Medium) - Habitat Fragmentation (- Medium) - o Impact on the characteristics of the watercourse (- Medium) - Creation of direct and indirect employment opportunities (+ Medium) - Economic multiplier effects from the use of local goods and services (+ Medium) - Impacts on daily living patterns (- Medium) - Impacts during the operational phase: - o Habitat destruction and fragmentation (- Medium) - Displacement of priority avian species from important habitats (- Medium) - o Impact on the characteristics of the watercourse (- Medium) - Creation of employment opportunities and skills development. (+ Medium) - Development of non-polluting, renewable energy infrastructure. (+ Medium) - Contribution to LED and social upliftment (+ High) - Impacts during the decommissioning phase: - Improvement of habitat through revegetation / succession over time (+ Medium) - Cumulative biophysical impacts resulting from similar development in close proximity to the proposed activity.
+- Impacts during construction phase: - Direct habitat destruction (- Medium) - Habitat Fragmentation (- Medium) - o Impact on the characteristics of the watercourse (- Medium) - Creation of direct and indirect employment opportunities (+ Medium) - Economic multiplier effects from the use of local goods and services (+ Medium) - o Impacts on daily living patterns (- Medium) - Impacts during the operational phase:

+- Habitat destruction and fragmentation (- Medium) - Displacement of priority avian species from important habitats (- Medium) - Impact on the characteristics of the watercourse (- Medium) - o Creation of employment opportunities and skills development. (+ Medium) - o Development of non-polluting, renewable energy infrastructure. (+ Medium) - Contribution to LED and social upliftment (+ High) - Impacts during the decommissioning phase: - Improvement of habitat through revegetation / succession over time (+ Medium) - Cumulative biophysical impacts resulting from similar development in close proximity to the proposed activity.